wp-plugins/spider-event-calendar/readme.txt

 *   100% responsive.
 Fully compatible with all mobile devices.
 *   You can add unlimited number of calendars, event categories and unlimited number of events for each calendar.
-*   [WordPress Calendar](http://web-dorado.com/products/wordpress-calendar.html) can be used as a plugin and as a widget as well.
+*   [WordPress Calendar](http://web-dorado.com/products/wordpress-calendar.html) can be used as a widget as well.
 *   Separate upcoming events widget to display upcoming events in a list.
 The widget features are customizable.
 *   With a simple click on the date on the Calendar you will see the events and their descriptions recorded for that day.
 *   Spider Event Calendar supports events that last more than one day.